 - Use room temperature ingredients: Using room temperature ingredients creates a smooth, fully blended batter that will result in a uniform texture and even baking.

-- Don't defrost the raspberries: The berries will turn to mush if you defrost them, I keep mine in the freezer until the second they are being folded into the batter!
+- Don't defrost the raspberries: The berries will turn to mush if you defrost them, I keep mine in the freezer until the second they are folded into the batter!

-- Don't over mix the batter: This will ensure you have fluffy, tender muffins!
+- Don't over-mix the batter: This will ensure you have fluffy, tender muffins!

 - Baking with a 6-cup muffin pan: Store the remainder of the batter in the fridge until ready to scoop.

 - Baking times may vary: All ovens are different, and your muffins may bake quicker or take longer than the indicated baking time.
-I recommend always checking on them occasionally and testing for doneness!
+I recommend constantly checking on them occasionally and testing for doneness!

 - Storing at room temperature: Once cool, store the baked muffins in a paper towel-lined container at room temperature for 2-3 days.
 The paper towels help absorb the moisture in the muffins which keeps them from getting soggy.